Federated States Of Micronesia Food: Top 10 Best Dishes

 The locals serve jelly coconut in its natural shell as a refreshing and hydrating treat.
 The coconut water and soft, jelly-like flesh are consumed directly from the shell, offering a pure and revitalizing experience.
 It’s a perfect way to cool down on a hot day and enjoy the natural sweetness of coconut.

-Jelly Coconut - Federated States Of Micronesia Food
+Jelly Coconut - Federated States of Micronesia Food

 Jelly Coconut